 Housing & Community Development (HCD) is responsible for the administration and compliance of programs and grant management.
-HCD performs audits, compliance, and legal notification procedures required by HUD for both the Housing and Neighborhood Preservation and Housing Assistance functions.
+HCD performs audits, compliance, and legal notification procedures required by HUD for both the Housing and Neighborhood Preservation through Housing Rehabilitation and Housing Assistance functions.
 It also conducts the Annual Application Review process that is the competitive evaluation process by which Federal funding is allocated to special projects.
 HCD oversees housing community development, such as public infrastructure, housing rehabilitation, community development, preservation and improvement activities, affordable rental housing and homeownership activities through the administration of subrecipient contracts and loans funded through the CDBG, HOME, ESG, and Supportive Housing Grants programs.
-The cities of Brea, Cypress, Dana Point, Laguna Beach, Laguna Hills, Laguna Woods, La Palma, Los Alamitos, Seal Beach, Stanton, Villa Park participate in the County program and are responsible for delivering specific programs and activities in their communities.
+The cities of Brea, Cypress, Dana Point, Laguna Beach, Laguna Hills, Laguna Woods, La Palma, Los Alamitos, Seal Beach, San Juan Capistrano, Stanton, Villa Park participate in the County program and are responsible for delivering specific programs and activities in their communities.
 The cities of Placentia and Yorba Linda are participating as Metro cities and are responsible for delivering specific programs and activities in their communities.
 Nonprofits form a network of resources that address a wide variety of housing and community development needs.
 These organizations provide a valuable link between the population in need of assistance and the pool of resources available.
 These organizations are awarded entitlement funds through a competitive evaluation process.
 The County works with numerous nonprofit organizations annually.
-The Office of Care Coordination, a department within HCA, provides Homeless Services and homeless activities, homeless prevention support of CoC activities ESG, and Supportive Housing Grants programs.
+The Office of Care Coordination, , provides homeless services and homeless activities, homeless prevention support of CoC activities ESG, and Supportive Housing Grants programs.
 As a result of an agency reorganization they will provide oversite of all homeless activities under the CDBG, ESG and HOME grant funding.
-In addition, having these activities now under the Health Care Agency will allow for staff to be more aware of additional funding available through mental health avenues that were previously not pursued within the previous structure.
 Private sector participants may include lending institutions and for-profit development entities.
 Lending institutions may be the source of low-cost loans for affordable housing and rehabilitation projects.
 Developers are the primary providers of the housing stock and are encouraged to participate in low-income housing in a variety of ways, including through density bonuses and participation in the Low-Income Housing Tax Credit (LIHTC) program.
-With the formation of the

-OCHFT joint powers authority the County of Orange and 24 cities throughout the county have joined forces to apply for funding for housing specifically assisting the homeless population and persons and families of extremely low, very low, and low income within the County of Orange.
+With the formation of the OCHFT joint powers authority the County of Orange and 24 cities throughout the county have joined forces to apply for funding for housing specifically assisting the homeless population and persons and families of extremely low, very low, and low income within the County of Orange.
 The benefit of this trust has allowed the OCHFT to apply for funding that is only available to housing trusts, that the County or the member cities would not have been eligible to apply for as a local government.
-In addition, OCHFT has secured \$1 milion in State General Fund, \$1 million in County General Fund and \$25.5 million in County MHSA funds to be provided as matching funds over the next five years for the State Local Housing Trust Fund Program.